Hoeijmakers/tayph/docs/getting_started.rst

 ############

 Tayph is written in python 3, and requires multiple packages to function.
-All of these can be installed using standard package managers (e.g. pip or Anaconda).
+All of these can be installed using standard package managers (e.g. pip or Anaconda):

-Python version 3.x
+- Python version 3.x
-Matplotlib
+- Matplotlib
-Numpy
+- Numpy
-Scipy
+- Scipy
-Astropy
+- Astropy
-lmfit
+- lmfit
-joblib
+- joblib

 Installation
 ############